Scthe/nanite-simplification-tests/README.md

 Tests for mesh simplification for [Nanite WebGPU](https://github.com/Scthe/nanite-webgpu).
 Intended for me.

 Main file you want: [src/meshPreprocessing/index.ts](src/meshPreprocessing/index.ts).
-Theire is a separate [config file](src/constants.ts).
+There is a separate [config file](src/constants.ts).

 The context for this repo is discussions with [JMS55](https://github.com/JMS55) and [Arseny Kapoulkine](https://github.com/zeux).
 Since this README.md has a stupidly ridiculous conclusion, I'm only going to link my own posts: